 Ongoing expenditures in routine maintenance, refurbishment, and total reconstruction are necessary to preserve the safety and efficiency of transportation systems.
 Projects are evaluated using available data on current project area conditions in order to place them into the high, medium, and low groups used to compare projects for incorporation into the LRTP.
-Three rating groups were used based on available data: pavement condition, resiliency, and bridge condition.
+Three rating groups were based on available data: pavement condition, resiliency, and bridge condition.

-Calculating Pavement Condition Deficiency (Weighted DeficiencyIndex)
+Calculating Pavement Condition Deficiency (Weighted Deficiency Index)

 Determining a score in this category first requires the calculation of the weighted deficiency index (shown in the lightest color saturation).
 MassDOT maintains a pavement condition database; the latest data is from 2017.
-The condition of pavement of state numbered routes is measured regularly with measurements expressed using the International Roughness Index (IRI).
-MBO staff calculated on overage IDI for the lange miles in each particulation of a state of the state.
+The condition of pavement on state numbered routes is measured regularly with measurements expressed using the International Roughness Index (IRI).
 MPO staff calculated an average IRI for the lane-miles in each project area, shown in Table B-1 as weighted IRI.